Multimodal LLM: Expert Guide On The Next Frontier Of AI

 Stability AI

 Altogether this is a disruptive force in open AI development.
-Certainly their multimodal AI potential is obvious through their Stable Audio model, Stable Diffusion XL image model, and Language models.
-Accordingly Siddharth Jindal explains, “Stability AI possesses all the necessary resources to craft an open-source multimodal model.”
+Certainly, their multimodal AI potential is obvious through their Stable Audio model, Stable Diffusion XL image model, and Language models.
+Accordingly, Siddharth Jindal explains, “Stability AI possesses all the necessary resources to craft an open-source multimodal model.”
 Presently it’s unclear when this will realized.
-Nonetheless an open source multimodal LLM will be especially groundbreaking for this AI niche.
+Nonetheless, an open-source multimodal LLM will be especially groundbreaking for this AI niche.

 Google

-Another multimodal AI release on the horizon is Google’s Gemini that will reportedly be able to process multiple data inputs.
+Another multimodal AI release on the horizon is Google’s Gemini which will reportedly be able to process multiple data inputs.
 Early announcements suggest competitive features like handling text and images to provide analysis and output such as graph reading.
 At present Google is still testing and fine-tuning their Gemini multimodal LLM model.
 Some early testing also speculates that the Gemini model will be more powerful than ChatGPT because it leverages Google data.

 Meta

 Meta (previously Facebook) is at work on numerous multimodal AI LLM through MetaAI.
 Firstly, the newly released ImageBind can bind data from six modalities at once without the need for explicit supervision.
-These modalities are image, audio and text that bind together to create a sensory UX.
+These modalities are image, audio, and text that bind together to create a sensory UX.
 Hence this gives the computer vision as ImageBind recognizes the relationships between the modalities.

 Simultaneously the multimodal LLM SeamlessM4T is now also available.
 The translation AI can handle speech and text input to accurately translate up to 100 input languages.
 Due to the multimodal LLM functionalities, Meta asserts the single system will advance universal language translation.
 SeamlessM4T can handle varying speech-to-speech, speech-to-text, text-to-text, and text-to-speech functionalities.